 The traditional Chinese and Korean baths are usually made from cedar.
 As mentioned above, hinoki is the preferred timber in Japan, however, because of the cost, cedar is a popular alternative.
 A cedar tub made in Japan will typically cost around $4,000 – $5,000 landed in Australia or the USA.

-Most new wooden tubs are treated by the manufacturer with multiple coats of sealer.
+Most new timber baths are treated by the manufacturer with multiple coats of sealer.
 Some are given clear coats of fiberglass.
 If the tub is sealed in this way, a simple abrasion-free cleaner is all that is required.

-If the tub is sealed with oil, a wipe down with vinegar will normally suffice.
+If the timber baths are sealed with oil, a wipe-down with vinegar will normally suffice.
 Of course, oiled surfaces can be easily and quickly refreshed according to the manufacturer’s instructions.
 But all manufacturers of wooden tubs recommend that their products be used for soaking, not cleansing.

 A hybrid timber bath is one made from timber veneers, saturated in resin, and then compressed and shaped under very high pressure.
 The result is a bath that is as maintenance-free as a standard acrylic bath with the warm beauty of timber.
 Because veneers are used rather than solid timber, contours can be formed into the tub giving very fluid lines.

 A wooden tub will require a little more work than a cast-iron or acrylic equivalent but will reward you for many years with its beautiful appearance.
 But if you intend to use the tub for cleaning, we suggest you stick with a nice acrylic tub and use timber accents to create a similar ambiance to a traditional ofuro.

 We are absolutely knocked out by some of these.
 Which one is your favorite, or does a more standard bath better suit your personality?

 Tell us what you think by commenting as you go through the images. 🙂